CSCfi/pebbles/doc/source/dev_environment.rst

 Vagrant set-up
 ==============

-Provided Vagrantfile can be used to start a new **Pouta Blueprints** instance (requires VirtualBox or Docker)
+Provided Vagrantfile can be used to start a new **Pebbles** instance (requires VirtualBox or Docker)

 .. code-block:: sh